 Jellyfish sign (ultrasound)

 The jellyfish sign refers to the sonographic appearance of atelectatic lung "swimming" within a large pleural effusion.
 The mobility of the lung within pleural fluid implies an absence of lung consolidation and the absence of pleural adhesions 1.
-It is also suggestive of a transudative pleural effusion, as the viscosity of more exudative effusions may hamper free lung excursion 2.
+It also suggests a transudative pleural effusion; the viscosity of exudative effusions may hamper free lung excursion 2.

 Updating… Please wait.